 The tuition fee at Russian universities varies from RUB 123,500 to 715,000 (USD 1,900-11,000) per year depending on the region, university, and discipline.

 The students who are admitted to state-funded places on a competitive basis or who are awarded a government scholarship (quotas) study free-of-charge.
-Those students receive an allowance (the average monthly allowance in 2017 is RUB 1,630/USD 25, for postgraduate students it is RUB 3,110/USD 48).
+Those students receive an allowance (the average monthly allowance in 2018 is RUB 1,630/USD 25, for postgraduate students it is RUB 3,110/USD 48).